Stories making the Swiss Sunday papers

 The numbers are based on the official statistics of the Swiss Health Observatory, which show that between 2014 and 2015, the number of ordered placements jumped from 11,000 to 14,000, an increase that comes after years of a downward trend.

 Such admissions, seen as last-case resorts by psychiatric professionals, should be kept to a minimum, said Biedermann to the newspaper.
-However, they form part of a larger trend, that “the so-called nurturing accommodation in psychiatric hospitals has been declining for years.”
+However, they form part of a larger trend that “the so-called nurturing accommodation in psychiatric hospitals has been declining for years.”

-The increase may be because of an increased need for safety and order, explained Matthias Jäger, another mental health expert interviewed.
+The jump may be because of an increased need for safety and order, explained Matthias Jäger, another mental health expert interviewed.
 Swiss society is “not very tolerant of conspicuous behaviour,” he said.

 Healthy pets

-Le Matin Dimanche reports about a growing trend among modern pet-owners: gluten-free food.
+Le Matin Dimanche reports on a growing trend among modern pet-owners: gluten-free food.
 According to the paper, these new animal products are growing in popularity despite often being twice or three times as expensive, and despite gluten intolerance being a rare occurrence in animals.

-According to Persistence Market Research, the “humanisation of animal food is an emerging trend.”
+According to Persistence Market Research, quoted by the paper, the “humanisation of animal food is an emerging trend.”
 Pet-owners turn to such “healthy” foods when worried about bouts of vomiting, apathy, or uncontrollable scratching in their animals.

 And in a global market worth CHF60 billion ($62 billion) annually, new (more expensive) pet-food could be a goldmine.
 The researchers estimate that the gluten-free market for animals could expand by 7% annually.